melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Request level access can be done in server actions before database requests are made, by verifying the DB session, a.k.a a "data access layer"
 Data level access can be enforced by implemention data transfer objects or DTOs, that verify access for each field.
 In Next.js authorisation by component is possible too, by verifying the session and rendering a component based on role.

-## Styling

-Add add CSS rules global.css to apply styles to all the routes in the application, such as CSS reset rules, site-wide styles for HTML elements like links, and more.